-Judi Bosworth (D-Great Neck) is serving her second term as Nassau County Legislator after being re-elected to represent the 10th Legislative District.
+Judi Bosworth (D-Great Neck) is serving her third term as Nassau County Legislator representing the 10th Legislative District.
 Her district includes all of Great Neck, the majority of Manhasset, North Hills, Manhasset Hills, North New Hyde Park and parts of Herricks.

 Legislator Bosworth’s priorities continue to include being responsive to constituent issues, advocating for the environment and ensuring that residents have access to government services.
-She serves on the Legislative Committee on Health and Social Service (Ranking Member), Veterans and Senior Affairs (Ranking Member), Finance and Towns, Villages and Cities.
-As chair of the newly-formed (and currently eliminated) Education Committee for the past two years, she expanded the Legislature’s role in reviewing the Nassau Community College budget.
-She also supported the new law that provides tuition reimbursement to volunteer first responders.
-As an active legislator, she sought to protect the environment by sponsoring the new Green Procurement Law and the Mosquito Spraying Notification Law, she championed legislation minimizing the impact of plastic bags on the environment and she voted for the acquisition of more land for open space in the county.
-In addition, Legislator Bosworth has supported a variety of laws that promote public safety, such as a law banning text-messaging while driving, a law preventing sex offenders from living near places where children gather, a law limiting the use of a deceptively colored handgun, and legislation providing for notification concerning heroin activity.
-As a member of the newly-formed Veterans’ Committee, she also voted for a Cold War veterans’ tax exemption law to expand the exemption for veterans to include those who served during the Cold War.
-In 2010 Legislator Bosworth proposed a law that would ban smoking in a motor vehicle if there is a child under 18 present.
-Legislator Bosworth continues to advocate for the bill to be placed on the calendar so that her colleagues can have the opportunity to vote on the measure.
-In the meantime, Legislator Bosworth is actively publicizing the measure in the hopes of educating residents on the dangers of second-hand smoke, especially on the developing lungs of our children.
+She serves on the Legislative Committee on Health and Social Services (Ranking Member), Veterans and Senior Affairs (Ranking Member), Finance and Towns, Villages and Cities.
+As an active legislator, she sought to protect the environment by sponsoring the Green Procurement Law and the Mosquito Spraying Notification Law, she championed legislation minimizing the impact of plastic bags on the environment and she voted for the acquisition of more land for open space in the county.
+In 2010, Legislator Bosworth proposed a law that would ban smoking in a motor vehicle if there is a child under 18 present.
+She continues to advocate for this legislation.
+She recently co-sponsored three well-attended hearings with Legislator William Spencer of Suffolk County regarding the Long Island aquifers and preserving the quality of our drinking water.

-Legislator Bosworth is committed to continuing to serve her community and bring constituent services to the 10th Legislative District.
-During her time in office, she provided free glaucoma screenings and mammograms, held a series of property tax grievance meetings and Property Tax Exemption seminars, Women’s Health Forums, Information and Assistance Fairs, a Hurricane Preparedness meeting and several Emergency Preparedness meetings.
-In April 2009, she brought Operation Safe Stop, a program designed to educate the public about the dangers of illegally passing a stopped school bus, to her district.
+Legislator Bosworth is committed to bringing constituent services to the 10th Legislative District.
+During her time in office, she provided free glaucoma screenings and mammograms, held a series of Property Tax Grievance Seminars and Property Tax Exemption Workshops, sponsored Information and Assistance Fairs with various County agencies and non-profit organizations and Women’s Health Forums with the North Shore-LIJ Katz Institute for Women’s Health, and conducted as a series of Emergency Preparedness meetings.
+She worked cooperatively with the North Shore-LIJ Medical Group to sponsor a very successful Health and Information Fair in October 2012 to provide her constituents with free adult health screenings, flu immunizations and health education and program information.
 She has attended and participated in numerous town, village, senior center and other community organization events and meetings and has met individually with Mayors, School Superintendents, community leaders and constituents to hear their concerns and their objectives.